 Attempts to bring this into pure culture were unsucessful.

-Chytridiomycota is a division of the Fungi kingdom.
+Chytridiomycota is a division of the kingdom Fungi.
 The name is derived from the Greek chytridion, meaning "little pot", describing the structure containing unreleased spores.
-In older classifications, chytrids (except the recently established order Spizellomycetales) were placed in the Class Phycomycetes under the subdivision Myxomycophyta of the Kingdom Fungi.
-Also, in an older and more restricted sense (not used here), the term "chytrids" referred just to those fungi in the order Chytridiales.
-The chytrids have also...
+In older classifications, chytrids (except the recently established order Spizellomycetales) were placed in the class Phycomycetes under the subdivision Myxomycophyta of the kingdom Fungi.
+At another time, they were placed in the Mastigomycotina as the class Chytridiomycetes.
+Also, in an older and more restricted sense (not used here), the term "chytrids"...